Linguistic Dependencies and Statistical Dependence: Delexicalized POS-CPMI dependencies

 \subsection{Method}

-We implement a POS probe as a linear transformation on top of the final hidden layer of a fixed pretrained language model.
-We train two versions of this probe: one trained simply to minimize cross entropy loss (a simple POS probe), and another trained using the information bottleneck technique~\citep[following][]{tishby.n:2000,li.x:2019}, to maximize accuracy while minimizing extra information included in the representation (an IB POS probe).
-Using language models BERT and XLNet (both base and large, each), we train each type of probe, to recover PTB gold POS tags.
+We implement a POS probe as a linear transformation on top of the final hidden layer of a fixed pretrained LM\@.
+We train two versions of this probe: one trained simply to minimize cross entropy loss (simple POS probe), the other trained using the information bottleneck technique~\citep[following][]{tishby.n:2000,li.x:2019}, to maximize accuracy while minimizing extra information included in the representation (IB POS probe).
+Using LMs BERT and XLNet (both base and large, each), we train each type of probe, to recover PTB gold POS tags.
 All eight probes achieve between 92\% and 98\% training accuracy.

-POS-CPMI matrices are symmetrized and parses are extracted as described for CPMI above in \S\ref{sec:experiment-CPMI}.
+We extract parses from POS-CPMI matrices just for CPMI (described above in \S\ref{sec:experiment-CPMI}).
 Below, we refer to the estimates extracted using the simple POS probe as simple-POS-CPMI, and those extracted using the IB POS probe as IB-POS-CPMI\@.